 On an otherwise unremarkable late-night shift at my college library job, a music student returned a book that would change the way I thought about sound and music forever.
 It was a copy of Luigi Russolo’s The Art of Noise, a 1914 futurist manifesto challenging the notion of what music is and should be in the changing, industrial world of the 20th century.
 I was intrigued, having just made my start in bedroom producing, and I gobbled down the text quickly.
 Its ideas made a strong impression and have guided my thoughts about music and production in the years since.
-In this manifesto-on-a-manifesto I’ll discuss what I learned in the hopes of sharing inspiration.
+In this manifesto-on-a-manifesto I’ll discuss what I learned from Russolo's essay in the hopes of sharing my most important inspiration.

 Familiar vs. Unfamiliar

 Musicians are all too familiar with the struggle of holding a general audience’s attention, even at a live concert.
 Unless they are already inclined to listen, it seems those in attendance can be moved only to apathy, heads bowed to their phones or turned toward friends in a chat with only an occasional glance or nod in acknowledgement of the stage.
 What’s behind the general disinterest in music?
 Russolo offers some ideas:

 “Everyone will acknowledge that all musical sound carries with it a development of sensations that are already familiar and exhausted, and which predispose the listener to boredom in spite of all the efforts of innovating composers.”